drwpow/vite-plugin-bundlesize/README.md

   });
 ```

 - The `name` field is a glob matched by [picomatch](https://github.com/micromatch/picomatch).
-Note that **only the first match will apply** so order limits from more specific to least specific.
 - The `limit` field can be any human-readable size.
 We recommend `150 kB` which is the default, but you may raise or lower that number as needed.
+- The order of the array matters.
+Only the first `name` a file matches with will apply, so order your matches from more-specific to less-specific.

 Note that **only entry files are checked.** vite-plugin-bundlesize won’t measure lazy-loaded code because that is not render blocking.
 Ideally this helps you focus on only meaningful metrics in regards to bundle sizes.